intel/llvm/sycl/doc/design/OffloadDesign.md

 The binary itself can be represented by just an offload binary, not requiring to be in a section of another binary.
 This representation is used for any kind of device only binary that is created.
+The device only binaries are represented by the file generated from the [Packager](#packager).

 #### Archives